avoforme/wpi-planner-extension/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+Install the latest release and then follow [this quick quide](https://bashvlas.com/blog/install-chrome-extension-in-developer-mode)

 To run the extension locally, build the project, and add the build folder as a local unpack extension in Chrome.